Legal and technical security

-The service is built on the principle of "minimization of access".
-To enable this, the service has authorization management that supports active access to agreements for specific users or groups of users.
+The service is built on the principle of "minimisation of access".
+To enable this, the service has authorisation management that supports active access to agreements for specific users or groups of users.

 For the purpose of administering the service, Egreement has assigned extended privileges to designated personnel in Sweden.
 All administrative staff with extended qualifications have undergone training in information security management.